Dr Louise Steel

 Dr Louise Steel BA (Hons); PhD

 Tel: +44 (0)1570 424794

-I am currently Senior Lecturer in Mediterranean Archaeology and have worked at Lampeter since 2000.
+I am currently Readerin Mediterranean Archaeology and have worked at Lampeter since 2000.
 I have been involved in Cypriot archaeology for some twenty five years and have been involved in various research projects on the island.